 Goals are about the paths you will travel, values are the way in which you will walk on those paths.
-In another post we will talk about setting goals.
+In another post, we will talk about setting goals.

 Just because we have identified values does not mean you will be able to instantly move to having a happy life.
 There are obstacles in your way.
-This journey takes a life time.
+This journey takes a lifetime.
 So far we are working on packing a small travel bag to take with us on the journey.
 The list of values goes in our travel bag.

 But be careful.
 There is still that huge trunk full of baggage from our unhappy past that is sitting by the door.
-All that stuff from the past will sure be a lot to carry on this happy life journey.
+All that stuff from the past will surely be a lot to carry on this happy life journey.

-First we will need some other tools for our travel kit and then we need to lighten that baggage.
+First, we will need some other tools for our travel kit and then we need to lighten that baggage.

 Photo courtesy of Wikimedia